 When We Walk Video Journal #2 - Turkey

 I recently attended the UN Enabled (http://www.un.org/disabilities/) conference where I was able to present AXS Map along with the World Disability Union.
-The whole conference was an eye-opener for me because I got to see how the world disabled community got together to share their voices and work together to raise awareness of their similar issues for our community.
+The whole conference was an eye-opener for me because I got to see how the world’s disabled community got together to share their voices and work together to raise awareness of their similar issues for our community.
 I was able interview several people from the disability community on the specifics that they are concerned with.
-There were several topics that came to the forefront: education, accessibility, intersection with other minority communities, for example gender and race, law, and even ageism.
+There were several topics that came to the forefront: education, accessibility, and intersection with other minority communities (for example: gender and race, law, and even ageism).
 While moving forward with the film, it is easy to follow the different threads.
-One of the biggest challenges will be to remain focus.
+One of the biggest challenges will be to remain focused.

-During this time, I’ve been writing lots of grant proposals and will continue to do the same along with being consistent with writing for the Spark and Echo Arts and When We Walk blog (https://www.tumblr.com/search/whenwewalk; http://www.sparc.bc.ca/), writing grants and proposals are the biggest ways to stay focus.
-I am thankful to Spark and Echo Arts for keeping me grounded and I look forward to continuing the project and presenting it to the world.
+During this time, I’ve been writing lots of grant proposals and will continue to do the same along with being consistent with writing for Spark+Echo Arts and the When We Walk blog (https://www.tumblr.com/search/whenwewalk; http://www.sparc.bc.ca/).
+Writing grants and proposals are the biggest ways to stay focused.
+I am thankful to Spark+Echo Arts for keeping me grounded and I look forward to continuing the project and presenting it to the world.
 Another big focus of the piece will be to document MAPATHONS, where we will spread around the world how to use AXS map to find wheelchair accessibility data quickly and efficiently with lots of people in any vicinity.
 As my vision and hands get worse, I am most thankful for everyone rallying together to support me and AXS Map.

 Follow the development of Jason DaSilva’s film project by reading this in addition to his first and third posts as a 2015 Artist in Residence.